ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 ![saved model](Images/saved_model.png)

-Download the model into the *models* directory on your local machine using the file name `bert_wkflow_imdb_5_epochs`.
+Download the model into the *models* directory on your local machine using the file name `ensemble-model`.
 (Use the vertical ellipsis to the right of the model name to open a menu with the download option.)

 ### 3. Build the container image
 Have a look at the Dockerfile in the current directory.